arnispk/Guidelines/CSS/README.md

 An empty line may follow after each type of property for readability.

 ### Commenting
-Ideally, any CSS ruleset should be preceded by a C-style comment explaining the point of the CSS block.
-However you MUST provide a C-style comment for every module you style.
+Provide a C-style comment for every module you style.
 A C-style comment hosts numbered explanations regarding specific parts of the ruleset.
 Example:
 ```
 /**
  * Helper class to truncate and add ellipsis to a string too long for it to fit